-2nd Annual EAAA Train the Trainer Workshop a Great Success!
+3rd Annual Windsor EAAA Train the Trainer Workshop a Great Success!

-The second annual EAAA Train the Trainer workshop was held at the University of Windsor from Saturday, April 29th to Thursday May 5th, 2017 and was a great success.
-An additional day of individualized WenDo instruction was also offered on the Friday after the training (May 6).
+The third annual Windsor EAAA Train the Trainer workshop was held at the University of Windsor from Saturday, May 5 to Thursday May 11th, 2018 and was a great success.
+An additional day of individualized WenDo instruction was also offered on the Friday or Saturday after the training.
+Women from postsecondary institutions and community and research organizations in Canada, the United States, Australia, and Swaziland attended the training.

 EAAA to be implemented in South Africa and Swaziland